cocos-creator/docs-3d-deprecated/en/material-system/pass-parameter-list.md

 This property doesn't exist by default, which means the pass is executed unconditionally.

 ## Priority
-Specifies the rendering priority of the current pass, the bigger the number, the lower the priority;<br>
-default is (128), min is (0), max is (255), arithmetic operations between these constants and integer constants are supported.
+Specifies the rendering priority of the current pass, the bigger the number, the lower the priority.
+The default is (128), min is (0), max is (255), arithmetic operations between these constants and integer constants are supported.

 ## Stage
 Specifies which render stage the current pass belongs to.